 a beneficiary of subsidiary protection and ordered the issuance of the family visa even if, due to the lack of response from the competent prefecture, they had not obtained a nulla osta.
 The court considered the serious and dangerous situation in which the applicant’s wife found herself in Afghanistan.[15]

-On 24 December 2021, the Civil Court of Rome upheld the urgent appeal lodged by ASGI lawyers for an Afghan beneficiary of subsidiary protection who had obtained on July 2021 the authorization from the Prefecture to be reunited with his wife, an Afghan citizen who had been forced to take refuge in Pakistan since August 2021.
-The applicant and his wife had tried several times – both by phone and by email – to request an appointment at the Italian Embassy in Islamabad to formalize the visa application in time, without obtaining a response.
+On 24 December 2021, the Civil Court of Rome upheld the urgent appeal lodged by ASGI lawyers for an Afghan beneficiary of subsidiary protection who had obtained in July 2021 the authorisation from the Prefecture to be reunited with his wife, an Afghan citizen who had been forced to take refuge in Pakistan since August 2021.
+The applicant and his wife had tried several times – both by phone and by email – to request an appointment at the Italian Embassy in Islamabad to formalise the visa application in time, without obtaining a response.
 The Court, in reaffirming its jurisdiction in matters of family reunification even in the case of silence and inertia of the public administration, considered subsistent both the fumus boni iuris, for the likely existence of the right to family reunification of the applicant, and the periculum in mora.
-In fact, the irreparable damage was found on the one hand in the imminent expiration of the six-month authorization and on the other hand in the dangerous situation to which the wife of the applicant was exposed, irregularly present in Pakistan and therefore at risk of repatriation to Afghanistan.
-The court ordered the Italian Embassy in Islamabad, Pakistan, to schedule an urgent appointment for the visa application for family reunification in favour of the wife of the applicant.[13]
+In fact, the irreparable damage was found on the one hand in the imminent expiration of the six-month authorisation and on the other hand in the dangerous situation to which the wife of the applicant was exposed, irregularly present in Pakistan and therefore at risk of repatriation to Afghanistan.
+The court ordered the Italian Embassy in Islamabad, Pakistan, to schedule an urgent appointment for the visa application for family reunification in favour of the wife of the applicant.[16]

 Regarding the frequent cases in which reunification with parents is denied due to lack of proof that they are dependent on the applicant, the Court of Cassation with a decision of 24 January 2023, [19] affirmed the need to extend the benefits provided for by the art.
 29-bis, (2), TUI for refugees to the beneficiaries of subsidiary protection.
 The Court further ruled that these provisions should not be interpreted in a restrictive sense, as intended solely for the demonstration of the family bond.
 In the case submitted to it, the Court rejected the appeal of the Ministry of Foreign Affairs presented against the decision which had deemed met the conditions for issuing the nulla-osta to reunite the applicant with his parent, also considering that the affidavit on the dependence of the parent by the applicant himself can be considered as atypical evidence freely assessable by the judge.